 In July 2022, Coveteur published an article titled "Why Is Everyone Obsessed With Tinned Fish?"

-While it may not appeal to everyone, it's recently become one of the trendiest "hot girl" pantry staples out there — despite its blatantly unappealing nature.
-And while it may be a cheap and relatively nutritious base for a decent lunch, overfishing also takes a toll on the planet, while certain types of fish, such as tuna, are high in mercury.
+While it may not appeal to everyone, tinned fish has become one of the trendiest "hot girl" pantry staples out there — despite its blatantly unappealing nature.
+On top of that, fishing hurts animals, overfishing takes a toll on the planet, and certain types of fish, such as tuna, are high in mercury.
 That's why vegan tinned fish may be the way to go.

 "Inevitably, most 'trendy' food items have already been around for hundreds of years.
 It’s Americans who are just now getting hip to them.
 Such is the case with tinned fish — a method of seafood preservation that entails catching the fish at its peak and canning it with oils and spices," Nicole Kliest of Coveteur wrote in her op-ed.